 FTL vs LTL: Key Differences and How To Understand Which Model To Select

-Transportation of goods doesn’t only include loading and unloading at source and destination.
-It also incorporates choosing the right mode of transportation (air, land, or sea), selecting the suitable carrier or freight shipping provider, and considering many other factors for speedy and cost-effective transportation.
 When it comes to road transportation, the trucking industry is responsible for most of the overland freight movement in the United States.
 Truck shipments can be broadly categorized into two categories, i.e., FTL (Full Truckload) and LTL (Less than truckload).
 The former makes up a whopping 46.4%, whereas the latter holds 11.3% of the market share.
-Both the shipping methods are used to deliver a high level of customized service to shippers.
-Let’s explore a bit more about FTL and LTL.

 What is FTL and LTL?

-FTL- Full truckload or FTL shipping is a perfect option for large shipments or large volumes of goods that take up the complete truck.
-The truck carries shipment only from your company.
 You can still book an entire truck even if your shipment doesn’t take up the total capacity.
 Most companies do this to ensure that their goods or cargo transportation doesn’t get stuck with other products.

-LTL- Less than truckload or less than load is when one trailer carries freight from multiple shippers rather than from an individual company.
-In LTL, various shipments are loaded in one truck to utilize its capacity as near as possible.
+In Less than truckload (LTL) shipping, various shipments are loaded in one truck to utilize its capacity as near as possible.
 Small businesses generally prefer this type of trucking load with fewer shipping requirements and budget constraints.

-How does FTL and LTL work?
+How do FTL and LTL Freight Shipping work?

-LTL or less than truckload works on a hub-and-spoke distribution model.
-At first, smaller LTL freights from multiple shippers are collected from a particular region or area.
-After that, these shipments are brought together to a regional hub or center and loaded onto one truck.
+After that, these LTL shipments are brought together to a regional hub or center and loaded onto one truck.
 The truck then heads towards the final destinations with multiple delivery stops.

-Difference Between FTL and LTL
+Differences Between FTL and LTL

 • Cost

 LTL is cost-effective when you ship a few pallets at a time, as you have to pay for the space you are using instead of paying for the total truck capacity.
-Less than trucking load shipping providers ensure the safety of your pallets by filling the products with other items that need to be transported towards the same destination.
+Less than trucking load shipping providers ensure the safety of your pallets by filling the products with other items that need to be transported toward the same destination.

 • Transit time